aarti00128/newRepo/README.md

-# newRepo
+# New Repository

-this is the new repo for the hacktoberfest 2022
+This is the new repo for the hacktoberfest 2022